UI/UX Design 10 Years Ago

-Clearly, UI and UX practices draw on many intersectional areas of expertise.
-In the last 10 to 15 years, the explosion of bootcamps and post-secondary programs dedicated to the legitimization of UI has only served to make its boundaries more clear.
+- Clearly, UI and UX practices draw on many intersectional areas of expertise.
+In the last 10 to 15 years, the explosion of boot camps and post-secondary programs dedicated to the legitimization of UI has only served to make its boundaries clear.
+The result?

-Today, UI has become an integral part of web strategy.
+Today, UI services have become an integral part of web strategy.
 By traditional standards, that’s fast.

 By digital standards, this speed of progress is par for the course.
 Already, we’re asking about (and seeing) the “future” of interface design.